andrewlizzio/ams_lib/README.md

 extension = ::SketchupExtension.new(MY_EXTENSION_NAME, fpath)
 ```

+Next section shows a few exmample of how the <tt>main</tt> file could be utilized.

 ## Examples
 The follwing sections shows a few examples regarding the use of AMS Library.
 All functions and utilities are available in the documentation.